-In May, 1920, after our big chief had smoked the pipe of peace and journeyed further west, I, Rainin-the-Face, to Minaki the beautiful, to smoke and fish.
-One day, drifting along in a canoe, a line out, pipe aglow came a tug.
-By all the great Cree Chiefs!
-There never was such a strikeand then-we fought, that King of Fish and I, for hours till the muscles ached.
+In May, 1920, after our big chief had smoked the pipe of peace and journeyed further west, I, Rainin-the-Face, went to Minaki the beautiful, to smoke and fish.
+One day, drifting along in a canoe, a line out, pipe aglow came a tug. all the great Cree Chiefs!
+There never was such a strikeand then-we fought, that King of Fish and I, for hours till the arm grew numb and muscles ached.
 At last, after a long, weary struggle, we had him.
 Such a fish.
 Look at his unretouched portrait.